jpmorganchase/salt-ds/.changeset/sour-hounds-shout.md

 - Wrapping span elements have been removed so the root element is the `<svg>` itself.
 The Icon ref is now type `SVGSVGElement` instead of a `<span>`.

-- The size prop has been updated to be a number which is a multiplier of the base value instead of a named size as follows:
+- The size prop has been updated to be a number which is a multiplier of the base value instead of a named size.
+At high density the following would apply:

 ```jsx
 <AddIcon size="small" />